MurdocAV/murdocav.github.io---Remastered/README.md

 TODO: Clean up cards to have an aesthetic to match the ThreeJS moving animated background.
 TODO: Research D3 and possible uses for other projects.
 TODO: Upload on to live branch!!!
+TODO: Blog post template.
+For upcomming blogs on random things.